Explore 700 Niche Blog Ideas

 WordPress Pricing Plans

-WordPress can be tricky with its prices since it offers several hosting providers.
+WordPress can be tricky with its pricing since it offers several hosting providers.
 Most self-hosted WordPress plans start around $3 to $10 per month.
 With this, you get freedom and flexibility, but don’t forget that you’ll also need to invest in a domain name and potentially premium themes or plugins.
 Depending on your choice, those can add 50 to $300 a year.

 There’s the WordPress.com option, too, which has various tiers: